Konczer/UncertaintyTheory/StatisticalGames/Blog/README.md

 The rules of these games are totally deterministic (no "device of chance" or any other "randomisation" is involved), but they have no deterministic *pure* solutions.
 If there were a computable function governing one player's action, then the other player could predict her moves and win in every round.
 Therefore, searching for an equilibrium is paradoxical among deterministic (and computable) decision functions.
 The postulation of equilibrium strategies (by which most people have direct experience) needs the introduction of a new kind of randomised *mixed* strategy that is not deterministic and/or predictable.

 In a sense, this step of abstraction has some parallels with the introduction of imaginary numbers.
-There, we assumed that the equation $x^2=-1$ has roots and termed them $i$ and $-i$, the positive and negative imaginary unit.
+There, we assumed that the equation $`x^2=-1`$ has roots and termed them $`i`$ and $`-i`$, the positive and negative imaginary unit.
 The fruits of this bold move are that it helps express solutions to any polynomial and that it simplifies the calculation of many mathematical problems, including those involving only real numbers, both in their definitions and in their solutions.
 (A classic example, in algebra is the ["Casus irreducibilis"](https://en.wikipedia.org/wiki/Casus_irreducibilis)).

 The power of imagination can help us not only in algebra but also in decision-making problems.
-In the case of Matching Pennies, we can also imagine (or postulate) that the game has an equilibrium solution and - to emphasise that choosing between the two options should be unbiased - say that in equilibrium, both players are choosing Heads and Tails with *Probability* $1/2=0.5$.
+In the case of Matching Pennies, we can also imagine (or postulate) that the game has an equilibrium solution and - to emphasise that choosing between the two options should be unbiased - say that in equilibrium, both players are choosing Heads and Tails with *Probability* $`1/2=0.5`$.

 $$
 \Pr(H)=\Pr(T)=1/2=0.5